hashicorp/terraform-website/content/source/docs/cloud/cost-estimation/gcp.html.md

 # Supported GCP resources in Terraform Cloud Cost Estimation

-Cost estimation support for GCP allows you to expose and control many terraform resources within GCP.
-Adding GCP credenitals for cost estimation in Terraform Enterprise is found in the [Application Administration docs](/docs/enterprise/admin/integration.html).
+Terraform Cloud can estimate monthly costs for many GCP Terraform resources.

+-> **Note:** Terraform Enterprise requires GCP credentials to support cost estimation.
+These credentials are configured at the instance level, not the organization level.
+See the [Application Administration docs](/docs/enterprise/admin/integration.html) for more details.

 Below is a list of resources that cost estimation supports so far.
 Resources that incur costs are marked as `IC`.
 Resources marked `DNI` do not have costs associated with them.